 33. Roll your clothing instead of folding it

 Rolling your clothes actually takes up less space than folding it, according to research it also helps to keep clothing more crease-free.
 A win-win situation!

 If you are limited by how many items you can pack into your rucksack, then make sure you pack items with colours or patterns that can easily be mix and matched.
 Likewise, try and pack multi-purpose clothing; a casual beach dress by day can be smartened up for the evening by twinning it with a pretty shoal and strappy sandals.
 Accessories are also a good way to add diversity to a bland outfit.

-35. Invest in a scarf or sarong, and know how to use it
+35. Invest in a large sarong, and know how to use it

-- Temples often require you to cover up, a quick fix is to tie your sarong over your shoulders, or wrap it over your shorts so it covers your knees .
+- Temples often require you to cover up yor shoulders or knees, a quick fix is to tie your sarong over your shoulders, or wrap it over your shorts so it covers your knees .

 - On chilly flights and long bus journeys, your sarong can be used as a lightweight blanket.

 - If you are going camping, a sarong can be bundled up and used as an emergency pillow.